SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/cta.md

 Get-SPOContainer -OwningApplicationId <OwningApplicationId> | FT
 ```

 The `OwningApplicationId` is the ID of the SharePoint Embedded application.
 For more information about using this command, see [Get-SPOContainer cmdlet](/powershell/module/sharepoint-online/get-spocontainer).
+To enumerate Microsoft Loop containers use Owning App ID : a187e399-0c36-4b98-8f04-1edc167a0996 for all the cmdlets of container administration.

 ### View details of a Container